omidrohanian/irony_detection/README.md

 # irony_detection
-Code and data used for participation in SemEval-2018 Task 3:  Dissecting Tweets in Search of Irony
+Code and the data used with regards to experiments in the paper "WLV at SemEval-2018 Task 3:  Dissecting Tweets in Search of Irony"